-- β-haemolytic Streptococci are characterised as Group A Streptococci (GAS) and Group B Streptococci (GBS)
+- β-haemolytic Streptococci are further divided into two groups: Group A streptococci (GAS) and Group B streptococci (GBS).

-- It can be either non-invasive (not spread into the bloodstream) or invasive (spread into the bloodstream and to other body sites)
+- Its infections can be either non-invasive or invasive (spread into the bloodstream and to other body sites).

-- The most common of the non-invasive infections include:
+- The most common of non-invasive infections include:

 - scarlet fever: infectious disease causing a sore throat and characteristic red rash.

-- Invasive infections are much rarer and occur when the bacteria infects other areas of the body such as the blood and organs.
+- Invasive infections are much rarer and occur when the bacteria infect other areas of the body such as the blood and organs.
 This can result in:

 - necrotising fasciitis: flesh-eating disease.